Annual hot air balloon festival draws global audience to US

 It has become an economic driver for the state's largest city and a rare — and colorful — opportunity for enthusiasts to gather.

+This year, more than 20 countries are represented, including Switzerland, Australia, Brazil, Croatia, Mexico, Taiwan and Ukraine.

-Three of the original pilots who participated in the first fiesta in 1972 are among this year's attendees.
+Three of the original pilots who participated in the first fiesta in 1972 were among this year's attendees.